rtdevx/rtdevx.github.io/content/posts/training/GitHub/GitHub Actions - The Complete Guide/03-github-actions-fundamentals/index.md

 ## Job Runners

 {{< lead >}}
 [Runners](https://docs.github.com/en/actions/concepts/runners) are the <font color=#EBAC25>machines that execute jobs in a GitHub Actions workflow</font>.
-For example, a runner can clone your repository locally, install testing software, and then run commands that evaluate your code.
+For example, a **runner** can clone your repository locally, install testing software, and then run commands that evaluate your code.

-GitHub provides runners that you can use to run your jobs, or you can [host your own runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners).
+ℹ️ GitHub provides runners that you can use to run your jobs, or you can [host your own runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners).
 {{< /lead >}}

 {{< mermaid >}}